History of the Afghan Armed Forces (2002–2021)

-Problems with the Army
+Army

 During the Bonn Conference on Afghanistan, on 1 December 2001, President Hamid Karzai issued a decree reestablishing a unified army, the Afghan National Army.
 The decree set a size target of 70,000 and laid out the planned army structure.
 There had been significant disagreement over the size of the army that was needed.
 A Ministry of Defense-issued paper said that at least 200,000 active troops were needed.
 The Afghan Ministry of Defence loudly objected to the smaller, volunteer, nature of the new army, a change from the previous usage of conscripts.

 Afghan factions jostled to either delay the development of the ANA, or acquire as much control over it as possible.

 In 2010, the army had limited fighting capacity.
 Even the best Afghan units lacked training, discipline and adequate reinforcements.
 In one new unit in Baghlan Province, soldiers had been found cowering in ditches rather than fighting.
 Some were suspected of collaborating with the Taliban.
 "They don't have the basics, so they lay down," said Capt.
 Michael Bell, who was one of a team of US and Hungarian mentors tasked with training Afghan soldiers.
 "I ran around for an hour trying to get them to shoot, getting fired on.
 I couldn't get them to shoot their weapons."
 In addition, 9 out of 10 soldiers in the Afghan National Army were illiterate.

 The Afghan Army was plagued by inefficiency and endemic corruption.
 US training efforts were drastically slowed by the problems.
 US trainers reported missing vehicles, weapons and other military equipment, and outright theft of fuel.
 Death threats were leveled against US officers who tried to stop Afghan soldiers from stealing.
 Afghan soldiers often snipped the command wires of IEDs instead of marking them and waiting for US forces to come to detonate them.
 This allowed insurgents to return and reconnect them.
 US trainers frequently removed the cell phones of Afghan soldiers hours before a mission for fear that the operation would be compromised.
 American trainers often spent much time verifying that Afghan rosters were accurate — that they were not padded with "ghosts" being "paid" by Afghan commanders who stole the wages.

 Desertion was a significant problem.
 One in every four combat soldiers quit the Afghan Army during the 12-month period ending in September 2009, according to data from the US Defense Department and the Inspector General for Reconstruction in Afghanistan.